atmelcorp/atmel-software-package/README.md

 - GNU make (from MinGW, Cygwin or GnuWin32) for IAR project generation
 - mktemp (from MinGW, Cygwin or GnuWin32) for IAR project generation

 Notice: This softpack comes as an early delivery and all presented APIs are subject to change.

 ## Contents

 ### Directory Architecture

 - target/sama5d2
-  All chip and board specific source files
+  All sama5d2 chip and board specific source files

 - target/sama5d2/toolchain/
+  Linker and debugger scripts for sama5d2

+- target/sama5d4
+  All sama5d4 chip and board specific source files

+- target/sama5d4/toolchain/
-  Linker and debugger scripts
+  Linker and debugger scripts for sama5d4

 - scripts/
   generators and build script templates (Makefiles)